 You absorb vitamin D better

 Being outside in the sunshine helps your body create vitamin D, a nutrient that we don’t get from food as much as we need.
-Studies have shown the right level of vitamin D in the body may help to prevent osteoporosis, cancer and heart attacks.
+Studies have shown that vitamin D plays an important role in supporting our immune system and that the right level of vitamin D in the body may help to prevent osteoporosis, cancer and heart attacks.